 What Give Your Dog a Brain is all about

 I am not dominating these dogs.
 There is no physical punishment or coercion.
-And I don’t use a ton of food.
+And I don’t use a ton of food in the shelter.
 Many shelter dogs are not food-motivated anyway; they’re too stressed out to eat.

 So what exactly am I doing?
 Giving them some self-control.
 They learn to think for themselves.
 They learn how to listen, focus, and not freak out in distracting situations.

 That is what this training guide is all about.
-And if it works for these crazy hyper psycho shelter dogs, it will work for your crazy hyper psycho dog.
+And if it works for these crazy hyper shelter dogs, it will work for your crazy hyper dog.

 I began work on Give Your Dog a Brain after seeing so many animals surrendered to shelters because of behavior problems that could have been fixed.
 Nobody wants to give their dog up to a shelter.
 So it really sucks when sometimes, you feel like you have no other option.
 When your dog is making your life miserable, what are you supposed to do?